-Dangerous Speech is any form of expression (speech, text, or images) that can increase the risk of violence by inflaming fear and hatred in people against members of another group.
-We have observed striking similarities in the rhetoric that leaders use to persuade people to commit violence - or condone it - in a wide variety of countries, cultures, and historical periods.
-The most familiar of these rhetorical ‘hallmarks’ of Dangerous Speech is dehumanization, which often takes the form of referring to people in another group as insects, despised or dangerous animals, bacteria, or cancer.
-Rhetoric alone can’t make speech dangerous, though; the context in which it is communicated is equally important.
+Dangerous Speech is any form of expression (speech, text, or images) that can increase the risk that its audience will condone or participate in violence against members of another group.
+We have observed striking similarities in the rhetoric that leaders use to provoke violence in completely different countries, cultures, and historical periods.
+One of these rhetorical ‘hallmarks’ or recurring patterns in Dangerous Speech is dehumanization, or referring to people in another group as insects, despised or dangerous animals, bacteria, or cancer.
+More hallmarks are listed below.
+Rhetoric alone can’t make speech dangerous, though; the context in which it is communicated is just as important.
 One can capture that context, and analyze speech for dangerousness, by asking about five aspects of the speech:

 - Speaker: Did the message come from an influential speaker?

 - Audience: Was the audience susceptible to an inflammatory message, e.g. because they were already fearful or resentful?